FrancoisPorcher/double-pendulum/README.md

-# Modelisation of a Chaotic Double Pendulum with LSTM
+# Modelisation of a Chaotic Double Pendulum with stacked LSTM

 In this project I model the behaviour of a Double Pendulum with LSTM, and compare it with a Finite Difference solver.